Real Estate Prices and Overview

 Notable & Unique: People

-average per capita income lower than 96.2% of the neighborhoods
+residents here is lower than that found in 96.2% of the neighborhoods

 In addition, with a nice mix of college students, safety from crime, and decent